DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Proposed Method

-To enable a language model to make precise predictions among these states, we established a comprehensive link between linguistic descriptions and decision states, as illustrated in System Massage of Table \ref{tab:chat_system}.
+To enable a language model to make precise predictions among these states, we established a comprehensive link between linguistic descriptions and decision states, as illustrated in System Massage of \figref{fig:chat_system}.
 This correlation is used as a part of the system message and is integrated into the MLLM planner.
 As a result, once the LLM describes certain situations, the prediction will converge into a clear decision within the decision space.
 At each time, one-speed decision and one path decision are mutually inferred and sent to the motion planning framework.
-More detailed definitions of decision states can be found in the supplementary material.